nhanth301/License-Plate-Detection-and-Recognition-with-Image-Enhancement/README.md

 * **Source Repository:** [chequanghuy/Character-Time-series-Matching](https://github.com/chequanghuy/Character-Time-series-Matching)

 We would like to thank the author for their valuable work and for sharing a helpful project for the license plate recognition task in the Vietnamese context.

+Additionally, a special thanks to the AI assistants, including Google's Gemini and OpenAI's ChatGPT, which were instrumental throughout the development process.
+Their assistance in debugging complex errors, refactoring code, and writing documentation was invaluable.